ronnyfriedland/adr-maven-plugin/adr-maven-plugin/src/main/resources/adr/002_Support_different_export_formats.md

 # Consequences

 If flexmark library will not be maintained in future we must change library again.
+For now there is no real option.

 # References